Joystream/founding-members/README.md

 ### Current Period

 Currently there are two scoring periods running.
-- [Scoring Period #0](/scoring-periods/0.md), which is meant to allow existing community members to get their just "rewards" for actions performed previously.
-This means all your activities, on the current chain (launched 21st of September 2020) and all "offchain" activities (from the start of Joystream), until the start of Scoring Period #1 qualifies.
+- [Scoring Period #0](/scoring-periods/0.md), which is meant to allow existing community members to get their "just rewards" for actions performed previously.
+This means all your activities on the current chain (launched 21st of September 2020) and all "offchain" activities (since the genesis of the project), until the start of Scoring Period #1 will qualify.
 - [Scoring Period #1](/scoring-periods/1.md) which started on the 15th of February, and ends on the 28th of February.

 ## Submission Guidance